ciprianprohozescu/mecs/README.md

 Test by looking for the sqlite database, and checking for the website at the address that the web client service is running

 ### Scalability
-Unfortunately it takes a very high load to overcome the gateway image, for testing purposes we will be switching exclusively to kibana events, and changing the gateway image to a version that takes a full process kibana events.
+Unfortunately it takes a very high load to overcome the gateway image, for testing purposes we will be switching exclusively to kibana events, and changing the gateway image to a version that takes a full second to process kibana events.

 Begin by swapping the gateway image for ```badgateway```